drreynolds/smuhpc-workshop/source/session_3.rst

    $ make

-After a short while (depending on the speed of the computer), the executables will be created.
-You can check to see everything compiled successfully by typing
+After a short while (depending on the speed of the computer), the executable(s) and/or libraries will be created.
+For many packages, you can check to see whether everything compiled successfully by typing

 .. code-block:: bash